You could stay in Kyoto for a year and not see everything. I say this literally, having lived there for almost a year when I studied Japanese.

 Nara

-As was the case with day trips from Osaka, Nara is among the best day trips from Kyoto (JR Pass users take note: this one is free!), whether you go there to feed the city’s population of urban deer, or marvel at some of the oldest and most impressive wooden architecture on the planet.
-Even better, you can use the JR Pass to get to and from your Nara day trip: Simply ride the JR Nara line from Kyoto all the way to the city.
+Nara is definitely among the best day trips from Kyoto, whether you go there to feed the city’s population of urban deer, or marvel at some of the oldest and most impressive wooden architecture on the planet, including the Kofuku-ji five-story pagoda and the Todai-ji Great Buddha Hall.
+Even better, it’s a straight shot to get to and from your Nara day trip: Simply ride the JR Nara Line from Kyoto Station all the way to Nara Station.

 TIP: You can couple your day trip to Nara from Kyoto with a hike up Fushimi Inari Shrine, though you should take care.
-Whether you stop at the shrine on the outbound or inbound portion of your journey, you’ll need to take the “Local” Nara line, as this is the only one that stops at Inari Station.
+Whether you stop at the shrine on the outbound or inbound portion of your journey, you’ll need to take the Local JR Nara Line train, as this is the only variant of the service that stops at Inari Station.

 Kyotango